 Licence Issue and Maintenance Committee

-The mission of the Licence Issue and Maintenance Committee is to make decisions regarding licence issue or maintenance where an applicant or a licence holder has had his licence revoked, suspended or made subject to restrictions or conditions by the OACIQ Discipline Committee or by another body supervising real estate brokerage, or was the subject of an assignment of property, a receiving order, a protective supervision of a person of full age or has been convicted of an indictable act or offence related to the performance of brokerage transactions.
+The mission of the Licence Issue and Maintenance Committee is to make decisions regarding licence issue or maintenance where an applicant or a licence holder has had his licence revoked, suspended or made subject to restrictions or conditions by the OACIQ Discipline Committee or by another body supervising real estate brokerage, or was the subject of an assignment of property, a receiving order, guardianship, protection mandate or has been convicted of an indictable act or offence related to the performance of brokerage transactions.

 Role and powers of the Committee